Year 6 Spring 2

 Ancient Greece (continued)

-- We will be examining ‘artefacts’ to explain what they show us about that me.
+We will be examining ‘artefacts’ to explain what they show us about that time.

 Art / Design Tech